Perfecting The Circle Horse Training

 monitor an athletes posture and position, to establish good muscle memory.
 You're the coach and these exercises will go a long way in helping your horse be the best athlete possible!

 For over 30 years Richard has dedicated himself to honing his horsemanship skills and to passing this knowledge on to others.
+His

-Richard's credentials extend from the rodeo arena and high desert ranches of the west to being a highly sought after trainer, horsemanship clinician and expo presenter.
+credentials extend from the rodeo arena and high desert ranches of the west to being a highly sought after trainer, horsemanship clinician and expo presenter.

 Richard Winters’ horsemanship journey has earned him Colt Starting and Horse Showing Championship titles.
-Obtaining his goal
+Obtaining his goal of a

-of a World Championship in the National Reined Cow Horse Association became a reality.
+World Championship in the National Reined Cow Horse Association became a reality.
 He is an AA rated judge.
 Another of

 Richard’s horsemanship goals was realized with his Road to the Horse Colt Starting Championship win!
 There is no question to